Division of Spill Prevention and Response

 What are the requirements for investigating and cleaning up leaking UST (LUST) sites?

-DEC has specific regulations that govern the identification, assessment, cleanup and closure of leaking UST sites.
-Because of the complex nature of contamination sampling and remediation, we recommend that you refer to Article 2 of the UST regulations, 18 AAC 78, and the UST Procedures Manual.
+DEC has specific regulations governing the identification, assessment, cleanup and closure of leaking UST sites.
+Because of the complex nature of contamination sampling and remediation, we recommend you refer to:

 What is Cost Recovery?